 The Records Department can provide you with a paper form, however this is not a requirement as long as you provide us with the information we require to process your request.
 We can also take verbal requests for records.

 We will normally provide your information within one month (four weeks) of receiving all the information we need to respond to your request.
-It maybe that we have to extend the time period by a further two months (eight weeks) if your request is complex, numerus, or large.
+It maybe that we have to extend the time period by a further two months (eight weeks) if your request is complex, numerous, or large.
 We will inform you within the month of receipt if this is the case and explain why the extension is necessary.

 Please be as detailed as possible when requesting information, for instance stating date ranges, appointment types, or specific letters.